mrrobot1795/wedding-planner/README.md

 2. **Test the email functionality**:

-   - Visit `/test-email` to send a test notification
    - Create a task with an assigned email to test assignment notifications

 3. **Email features include**: